kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 ### Recap for March 25th

-{% include zakviewer.html Name="2022-03-25 Student M Cat owns an Inn Revised on Scratch" ID="https://scratch.mit.edu/projects/666047491/" caption="Student M began making the Cat Owns an Inn Project.
+{% include zakviewer.html Name="2022-03-25 Student M Cat owns an Inn Revised" ID="https://scratch.mit.edu/projects/666047491/" caption="Student M began making the Cat Owns an Inn Project.
 This project was intended as a quick intro to key concepts that he has identified as needed but has not coded before.
 Ideas covered included Broadcast Model, Initialization, Creating Clones, Starting a Clone, Creating Variables, Size and Ghost effect, random numbers, glides, and ifs and conditionals." %}

 {% include imgur.html title="" ID="https://i.imgur.com/beKJV7G.png" caption="Student K created a ground by using eight 'dirt' sprites, and I showed him how to create an array of buttons with just one sprite using clones." width="" height="" spacer="" %}

-{% include zakviewer.html Name="2022-03-25 Demon Game on Scratch" ID="https://scratch.mit.edu/projects/614681649/" caption="" %}
+{% include zakviewer.html Name="2022-03-25 Demon Game" ID="https://scratch.mit.edu/projects/614681649/" caption="" %}

-{% include zakviewer.html Name="2022-03-25 Demon Game Fixed 2022 02 04 on Scratch" ID="https://scratch.mit.edu/projects/639245268/" caption="Student Y also needed an array of buttons.
+{% include zakviewer.html Name="2022-03-25 Demon Game Fixed 2022 02 04" ID="https://scratch.mit.edu/projects/639245268/" caption="Student Y also needed an array of buttons.
 His main concern was how to make it so that we could click them and know which one was clicked." %}

 {% include imgur.html title="" ID="https://i.imgur.com/ueR1Jt2.png" caption="First we created the clones by looping over the positions" width="" height="" spacer="" %}